 Asbestos is a human carcinogen (cancer-causing substance) and the only known cause of mesothelioma, a rare cancer that affects the mesothelium (the lining of the lungs, heart, and abdomen).
-The U.S. Consumer Product Safety Commission restricted the use of asbestos in some products in the 1970s, and the Environmental Protection Agency (EPA) banned any ‘new use’ of the material in 1989.
+The U.S. Consumer Product Safety Commission restricted the use of asbestos in some products in the 1970s, and the Environmental Protection Agency (EPA) banned any “new use” of the material in 1989.
 But asbestos is still used in some products in the U.S., as well as overseas.
 Veterans negligently exposed to asbestos during their time of service have legal rights.

 Veterans and Mesothelioma

-Former service members are especially at risk of developing mesothelioma because asbestos was used by the military on bases and in ships, submarines, vehicles, and aircraft.
-Many veterans went on to work in industries with a high likelihood of asbestos exposure after their service ended, such as construction, factory and industrial work, or aircraft or vehicle maintenance.
-Some also became first responders (such as police officers, firefighters or EMTs) — another group of professionals with a heightened risk of exposure to the deadly mineral asbestos.
+Former servicemembers are especially at risk of developing mesothelioma because asbestos was used by the military on bases and in ships, submarines, vehicles, and aircraft.
+Many veterans went on to work in industries with a high likelihood of hazardous exposure after their service ended, such as construction, factories, industrial work, or aircraft or vehicle maintenance.
+Some also became first responders (such as police officers, firefighters or EMTs) — another group of professionals with a heightened risk of exposure.

 How to File a Legal Claim